SWW Awards 2025: The Viral, The Tearjerking & The Unforgettable Moments Of The Year

 By The Weekly team -

-So, in the true spirit of the occasion (and a little friendly competition), we’re rolling out The Singapore Women’s Weekly take on the Star Awards — with a fun twist.
+So, in the true spirit of the occasion, we’re rolling out The Singapore Women’s Weekly Awards — with a fun twist.

 Forget Best Actor or Most Popular Drama.
 Here, we’re spotlighting the viral, the relatable, and the occasionally unfiltered.
-From TikTok queens to political firsts to viral moments from yours truly, these are the moments and people in 2025 that made us laugh, cry, and double-tap our screens.
+From baby news that broke the Internet to young families finding their own path in Singapore, these are the moments and people in 2025 that made us laugh, cry, and double-tap our screens.

 Ready to see who’s taking home the imaginary trophies?
-Grab your popcorn (or kopi), because The SWW Awards are about to begin — and trust us, the drama is all in good fun.
+Grab your popcorn (or kopi), because The SWW Awards are about to begin — and it’s all in good fun.

 Best Tearjerking Video: "We Almost Walked Away" Ft.
 SGAG's Adrian Ang & His Wife Goh Xin Lei